Like it or hate it, getting a DOT truck inspection is all part of the whole truck driving gig.

 Here’s a basic list:

-If you have pets in the cab that need to be secured have a way to secure your pets to keep them from getting injured or having an incident with the inspector.
-If you have a pet that’s aggressive you are setting yourself up for a lot problems.
+If you have pets in the cab that need to be secured, make sure you have a way to secure them to keep them from getting injured or having an incident with the inspector.
+If you have a pet that’s aggressive (a dog for example) you are setting yourself up for a lot problems.
+Let the inspector know right away.

 Animals can react in different ways in strange environments.
 Keeping your pets secured prevents them getting scared and running into traffic or winding up some other place they shouldn’t that could get them hurt.